develgammal/rubik-cube-cnn/README.md

 python main.ipynb
 ```

-Alternatively, if you prefer the Jupyter notebook format, you will find two fully documented notebooks in the project root: `university_documented-notebook-en.ipynb` (in English) and `university_documented-notebook-de.ipynb` (in German).
+Alternatively, if you prefer the Jupyter notebook format, you will find two fully documented notebooks in the project root: `documented-notebook-en.ipynb` (in English) and `documented-notebook-de.ipynb` (in German).
 These notebooks were used for my university assignment.
 Please note, however, that I will not be maintaining them, so they may not include all future features.

 ## Project Structure